Requirements

 What's needed

 It's all about weight, purpose, and location.
-Answer three simple questions to see the specific registration and licensing rules that apply to you.
+Answer the questions below to see the specific registration and licensing rules that apply to you.

 Your requirements